 - For two cell names that come in succession, only one ampersand between them is needed.

 - All text and symbols that are not cell names must be enclosed in double quotes.

 The general form of implementing step 10 is shown below:

 =<cell name>&"<text here>"&<cell name>&"<text here>"&<cell name>&<cell name>&"<text here>"&<cell name>

 Using earlier example, we will have something like this:

-="A piece of paper has length of "&B4&" cm and width of "&D4&" cm. if i cut a circle with "&F4&" radius from that paper, what is the area of the remaining sheet?
+="A piece of paper has a length of "&B4&" cm and width of "&D4&" cm.
+If I cut a circle with "&F4&" cm radius from that paper, what is the area of the remaining sheet?
 Answer: "&H4&" squared centimeter"

 If you followed steps 9 and 10, you should have something like this: